 - Any money received from late entries will be treated as a donation.

-- The list of winners for each draw is available on request and are published on our website org.uk/raffleon the day after the draw takes place.
+- The list of winning ticket numbers for each draw is available on request and are published on our website sense.org.uk/raffle within seven days after the draw takes place.

 - A complaints procedure is in place to deal with any issues in a clear and procedural way.
-See: https://www.sense.org.uk/contact/fundraising-complaints/
+See: sense.org.uk/contact/fundraising-complaints/

 - We also comply with the Code of Fundraising Practice set out by the new Fundraising Regulator.